Canva vs PowerPoint: Summary

 1. Create a custom brand template

-You can either customize an existing premade presentation template or create your own one from scratch using all your brand elements.
+You can customize an existing premade presentation template or create your own one from scratch using all your brand elements.

 1. Use a brand kit